 is a powerful way to express love.
 A simple touch can reach deep into the soul

 of man.
-God is love and love is an expression of the touch of Jesus.
+God is love, and love expresses the touch of Jesus.

-Jesus healed people of many different sicknesses and disabilities in many different situations.
-His healing is sometimes attributed to his words and at other times to his touch.
+Jesus healed people of many sicknesses and disabilities in many situations.
+We sometimes attribute his healing to his words, and at other times, to his touch.
 Astonished people said of him: “And on the Sabbath he began to teach in the synagogue, and many who heard him were astonished, saying, ‘Where did this man get these things?
 What is the wisdom given to him?
 How are such mighty works done by his hands?’”
 (Mark 6:2)

 following verses describe Jesus reaching out to many with His touch.
 He heals

 lepers, the blind and raised the dead.